Double Copy for Celestial Amplitudes: Background

-where $\Delta_j$ are the conformal dimensions and $J_j \equiv \ell_j$ the spins of operators inserted at points $(z_j,\bz_j)\in S^2$.
-Celestial amplitudes thus share conformal properties with correlation functions on the celestial sphere.
-This offers a novel opportunity to study scattering amplitudes in a basis that makes conformal symmetry manifest.
+Here $k^\mu_j=s_j\omega_j q^\mu_j(z_j,\bz_j)$ are the momenta of the massless particles with $\omega_j> 0$ and null vectors $q^\mu_j$ directed at points $(z_j,\bz_j)$ on the celestial sphere at null infinity where the particles cross, with $s_j=\pm$ labeling outgoing/incoming states.
+In~\cite{Pasterski:2017ylz,Pasterski:2017kqt,Stieberger:2018edy} celestial amplitudes were shown to share conformal properties with correlation functions on the celestial sphere.
 At the same time translation invariance becomes obscured in the conformal basis.
 Hence, properties of amplitudes that make heavy use of momentum conservation appear to be lost in celestial amplitudes.
-An example of this is the perturbative double copy relating Einstein gravity amplitudes to the ``square'' of Yang-Mills amplitudes~\cite{Bern:2019prr}.
+An example of this is the perturbative double copy relating Einstein gravity amplitudes to the ``square'' of Yang-Mills amplitudes~\cite{Bern:2019prr}. \\ \textbf{Double Copy.} Let $\Gamma_n$ be the set of trivalent graphs with $n$ external legs and no internal closed loops, corresponding to tree-level amplitudes~\footnote{This representation also holds for loop integrands, but we restrict ourselves here to tree-level amplitudes.}.
+Yang-Mills amplitudes can be presented as a sum over these trivalent graphs as